 Even if you’ve used a currency counter before, it’s best to familiarize yourself with new machines.
 It could have additional features.
 Newer models may have updated procedures, and different manufacturers may have different set ups.
 Read the instructions and operate it with care.
 You’ll have fewer troubles when using your machine the way it’s meant to be used.

 Never put foreign objects in the machine.
-That means checking all bills to ensure that there aren’t any coins, paper clips, hidden staples, or rubber bands attached to them that could cause damage.
+That means checking all bills to ensure that there aren’t any coins, paper clips, hidden staples, or rubber bands attached to them.
+These items could damage the machine.

-When you’re not using your counter, turn it off—it’ll prolong its life.
-Wipe down the feed and output trays, hopper, and stacker after every use with a lint-free, clean and dry cloth.
-Also, keep it covered in order to prevent dust or dirt from getting into it.
+When you’re not using your counter, turn it off.
+This step will prolong its life.
+Wipe down the feed and output trays, hopper, and stacker after every use with a clean, lint-free, dry cloth.
+Between uses, keep the machine covered up to prevent dirt and dust from collecting in the parts.

 Protect Your Investment

 When you clean your currency counter, you protect your investment.
 Give your machine the care and attention it deserves by cleaning it regularly.
-You’ll reduce the frequency of service calls or troubleshooting you have to make, you’ll increase the machine’s efficiency, and you’ll extend its life with proper, frequent cleaning.
+You can reduce the frequency of service calls and troubleshooting you have to make.
+You can also increase the machine’s efficiency and extend its life.